wusung/TracAdvancedSearchPlugin/README.md

 An advanced search plugin for the open source Trac project (http://trac.edgewall.org/).
 This Trac plugin allows you to use a full-text search engine (such as Apache Solr) as the search backend for performing search in Trac.
-This plugin also includes a backend for Apache Solr (http://lucene.apache.org/solr/), but other plugins can use the extension point provided by this plugin to query a different backend.
+This plugin also includes a backend for Elasticsearch (https://www.elastic.co/products/elasticsearch), but other plugins can use the extension point provided by this plugin to query a different backend.

-This plugin is known to be compatible with Trac 0.12 with Solr 3.1, as well as Trac 1.0.1 with Solr 4.3.1.
+This plugin is known to be compatible with Trac 0.12 with Elasticsearch 2, as well as Trac 1.0.11 with Elasticsearch 2.3.2.

 See the interface in `plugin-src/advsearch/interface.py` for details about which methods to implement.